 Trust law enables us to create legal structures that guarantee our assets will stay in our family bloodline protected for generations.
 How?

-Let’s assume Sam and Mabeline have three children whose names are Peter, Paul and Mary.
-Peter is married to Andrea.
-They have one child whose name is Scott.
-Paul is a single successful surgeon.
+Derek is married to Betty.
+They have one child, Jack.
+George is a single successful surgeon.
 As a surgeon he has substantial exposure to malpractice claims.
-Mary is single and is receiving government benefits.
+Mary is single and is receiving government benefits due to a disability.

-1. Can Sam and Mabeline make sure Andrea will not get any of what they leave to Peter?
+1. Can Luke and Laura make sure Betty will not get any of what they leave to Derek?

-2. Can Sam and Mabeline benefit Mary and also protect her benefits?
+2. Can Luke and Laura benefit Mary and also protect her benefits?

-3. Can Sam and Mabeline make sure whatever Paul may receive will be protected from a medical malpractice claim if he were sued?
+3. Can Luke and Laura make sure whatever George may receive will be protected from a medical malpractice claim if he were sued?

-4. Can Sam and Mabeline make sure that if something happened to Peter, his share would be used to benefit Scott?
+4. Can Luke and Laura make sure that if something happened to Derek, his share would be used to benefit Jack?

-5. Can Sam make sure that when he and Mabeline are both gone, that Elijah will receive 20% of the assets?
+5. Can Luke make sure that when he and Laura are both gone, that Elijah will receive 20% of the assets?

-Of course, Sam and Mabeline’s trust-based estate plan will keep their affairs private, avoid unnecessary probate costs and legal fees.
-It will also protect half their assets from lawsuits during the surviving spouse’s life and leave assets to their children in a sort of “lock box” (a trust) where they have total control use and benefit of the trust funds.
-Assets will be protected if the children become divorced or get sued for some other reason, and ensure that when a child passes, assets will go to their children (Sam and Mabeline’s lineal blood descendants) and not the in-law spouse.
+Of course, Luke and Laura’s trust-based estate plan will keep their affairs private, avoid unnecessary probate costs and legal fees.
+It will also protect half their assets from lawsuits during the surviving spouse’s life, leave assets to their children in a sort of “lock box” (a trust) where they have total control use and benefit of the trust funds.
+Those funds will be protected if any of the children become divorced or get sued for some other reason, and ensure that when a child passes, it will go to their children (Luke and Laura’s lineal blood descendants) and not the in-law spouse.
 In the above example, this is Betty.